"The eyes are the window to the soul."

 How can I participate in Brainspotting?

-Although we are an online practice, Brainspotting is currently only available in the White Marsh, Maryland office.
-Brainspotting compliments new and existing psychotherapy relationships quite well!
+Brainspotting sessions are available both online and in person, in our White Marsh, Maryland office.
+We love that it compliments new and existing therapeutic relationships quite well!
 You can participate as part of our psychotherapy regimen or in collaboration with your current therapist.
 Contact us to schedule your session.

 Local practices wishing to offer their clients adjunctive Brainspotting sessions to your clients may contact us to discuss collaborating on- or off-site.